vectoryoungo/fundermental/README.md

 #### basic package

-basic programming in java include: annotation,byte operate,disruptor cpu cacheline example,exception,lock,map,oom,rtjar explore, timer, unsafe class and so on.
+Basic programming in java include: annotation,byte operate,disruptor cpu cacheline example,exception,lock,map,oom,rtjar explore, timer, unsafe class and so on.

 #### concurrent package

-concurrent use case of FairLock and UnFairLock,Reentrant lock Synchronized,volatile and so on
+Concurrent use case of FairLock and UnFairLock,Reentrant lock Synchronized,volatile and so on

 #### crypto package

-crypto algorithm Abe.
+Crypto algorithm Abe.

 This crypto is a combination of using JCPABE(https://github.com/TU-Berlin-SNET/JCPABE.git) and jTR-ABE(https://github.com/TU-Berlin-SNET/jTR-ABE),Thanks for all of those great people.

 #### cryptofficial package

-official use case of jpbc
+Official use case of jpbc

 #### customerclassloader package

-classloader use case
+Classloader use case

 #### deepthinkdesignpattern package

-the book: design pattern code and example
+The book: design pattern code and example

 #### disruptor package

-disruptor use case .
+Disruptor use case .

 #### downloadprocess package

-download file with prograss show
+Download file with prograss show

 #### easycoding package

-alibaba easycodeing book example
+Alibaba easycodeing book example

 #### effective8 package

-java8 effective
+Java8 effective

 #### filedivide package

-file divide: why do this ? because fabric can not upload large file so we need cut file into many pieces that could upload to ipfs.
+File divide: why do this ? because fabric can not upload large file so we need cut file into many pieces that could upload to ipfs.

 #### java8chapter1 package